tehmou/c0mposer.js/README.md

     newObj.sayNumber(); // Alerts first "one" and then "two"

-Rules for Combining Single Properties
+Rules for Combining of Properties
 -------------------------------------

+Everything is easy until both the old object and the new object have a property of the same name.
+This case is actually the whole purpose of c0mposer.

-We have two values, the old one and the new one.
-An error is thrown if the new value is not compatible with the old one.
+An error is thrown if the new property value is not compatible with the old value.
 Old one stays untouched in this case.

+Below is a list of all possibilities, grouped by the kind of the old property.

 ### null, undefined, NaN
 Always replaced by the new value.